 An exciting primary school Challenge to design a lightweight free-standing structure, supporting as much load as possible up to a maximum of 10kg.
 The structure may be themed on an existing world monument or pupils may construct a monument to honour a person or event relevant to their school's locality.
 The Challenge supports STEM learning into structures and forces, together with place knowledge aspects of the primary geography curriculum.

-Aligned with the DT curriculum, our VizTech Challenge is to design and construct either a sensory toy; a product to make a sports activity or hobby more accessible; or a device to make performing an everyday task easier for a blind or partially sighted person aged under 18.
+Aligned with the DT curriculum, our DizTech Challenge is to design and construct either a sensory toy; a product to make a sports activity or hobby more accessible; or a device to make performing an everyday task easier for a young person aged under 18 who has a single or multiple physical disability.
 Research, innovation in material use and prototyping will all score highly with the judges.

 Four Challenges linked to the Science, Technology, Engineering and Maths (STEM) curriculum to inspire primary and secondary school children to study STEM subjects, leading to rewarding and fulfilling future careers.

 Open to primary and secondary Bracknell Forest and Wokingham Authority schools, academies and private schools.
 Home-educated children may also participate.